EddOliver/Covital/README.md

 # Solution

-We create a platform that has 5 main functions:
+We created a platform that has 5 main functions:

-- Make a heat map where we can visually and quantitatively observe the positive cases of COVID-19 in Mexico by each state.
+- Show a heat map where we can visually and quantitatively observe the positive cases of COVID-19 in Mexico by each state.

 <img src="https://i.ibb.co/v1h6sMK/image.png" width="1000">